abscess, or wound infection treatment needs, consider

 *Clinical cure at the post-treatment evaluation was defined as survival after completion of study treatment without receiving any other antibacterial therapy or unplanned major surgical intervention, and having sufficient resolution of infection such that further antibacterial therapy is not needed.2

-- Patient is 68-year-old female; S/P surgical removal of bunion
+- Patient is 35-year-old female; S/P surgical removal of ganglion cyst

-- Developed signs of cellulitis with edema, erythema, and increased pain at 5 weeks (see photo A)
+- At week 5, the patient developed signs of cellulitis with edema, erythema and increased pain

 - No drainage